Macarius of Unzha: Life

 According to legend, Macarius lived in his new monastery for a few more years, healing the sick and expelling devils from possessed people.
-He died on July 25 1444, at the age of 95, after an 83-year monastic career.
-After the two famous cloisters he founded, he is called Venerable Macarius of Yellow Water Lake and Unzha, the Miracle Worker.
+He died on July 25, 1444, at the age of 95, after an 83-year monastic career.
+After the two famous cloisters he founded, he is called Macarius of Yellow Water Lake and Unzha, the Miracle Worker.

 Canonization

 After the death of Macarius, a wooden church was built over his grave, and the Unzha monastery was named after him.
 The locals often reported being miraculously healed of various diseases after visiting his grave; his help was said to have repelled a Tatar invasion, and later, during the Time of Troubles, to protect the region against the Polish troops.
 The fame of the founder attracted pilgrims and novices to the monasteries, helping its growth.

-When Feodor Romanov, the father of Russia's new Csar Michael, is enthroned as Patriarch Philaret of Moscow in 1619, he sends a commission to the Unzha to investigate the miracles.
-He mentions these miracles as confirmed in his letter to his son the Csar in September 1619, and encourages Michael to visit Macarius' Unzha Monastery in fulfillment of the vow he had given earlier (which Michael promptly does).
-It is thought that it was at that time that Venerable Macarius was canonized by a Sobor of the Russian Orthodox Church, which made his veneration nationwide.
+When Feodor Romanov, the father of Russia's new tsar, Michael, was enthroned as Patriarch Philaret of Moscow in 1619, he sent a commission to the Unzha to investigate the miracles.
+He mentioned these miracles as confirmed in his letter to his son the tsar in September 1619, and encouraged Michael to visit Macarius' Unzha Monastery in fulfillment of the vow he had given earlier (which Michael promptly does).
+It is thought that it was at that time that Macarius was canonized by a Sobor of the Russian Orthodox Church, which made his veneration nationwide.